kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/primary.md

 This skill measures your comfort and mobility in armor.

 ## Magic Group
 The Magic Group contains skills related to manipulation of mana to perform fantastic feats such as casting spells and conjuring creatures.
-Details can be found in [here](todo.html).

 ### Spell Projection
 [@stat Perception @] Characteristic